Make believe: Counterfactual reasoning

 Counterfactual thinking is the ability to conceptualize alternative outcomes to the same situation.
 Studies support that children between 4 and 6 years of age are better capable of conceptualizing alternative outcomes when the situation is unrealistic or is set in a pretend context.
 Children also perform better when the situation presented is open ended.
 When the situation already has an outcome, the child finds it difficult to conceptualize an alternative.
 A similar factor between counterfactual reasoning and pretend play is that they both deal with situations that divert from actual events.

-Autistic spectrum disorder
+Autism spectrum disorder

 Individuals with autism exhibit large delays in pretend play.
 This delay correlates with their inability to pass false belief tasks at 4 years of age.
 Another delay found in children with autism is language delay.
 This language delay has been associated with pretend play, such that children with autism who engage in pretend play have more advanced language skills.